ma662/Hamazon/README.md

 # Hamazon
-Amazon-inspired commandline interface storefront app built with node MySQL.
+Amazon-inspired and Ham themed commandline interface storefront app built with node MySQL.
 The customer application allows for purchasing of items.
 The manager application deals with managing and adding products.

 ![](hamazon_demo.gif)